prasenforu/kubernetes-prometheus/manifests/grafana/with-oauth/README.md

-## Setup standalone Grafana in Openshift 3.11
+## Setup standalone Grafana in Openshift 3.11 with oauth